-In the financial year ended December 31, 2021, our environmental expenditures for concurrent reclamation were approximately \$6.0 million.
+In the financial year ended December 31, 2022, our environmental expenditures for concurrent reclamation were approximately \$4.2 million.
 The closure and decommissioning liabilities for all sites other than Timmins West, Bell Creek, and Alamo Dorado were prepared using the standard reclamation cost estimator ("SRCE") methodology developed in the State of Nevada, USA, using quantity estimates and cost data obtained at each mine site.
 Estimates for Timmins West, Bell Creek and Alamo Dorado were developed by each site using direct estimation with site-specific closure plans, engineering estimates, local rates and contractor quotes.
-We currently estimate the aggregate present value of expenditures required for future closure and decommissioning costs in respect of the Huaron, Morococha, Shahuindo, La Arena, Alamo Dorado, La Colorada, Dolores, Timmins West, Bell Creek, Manantial Espejo, San Vicente, and Escobal mines, along with our development properties, to be approximately \$242.9 million.
+We currently estimate the aggregate present value of expenditures required for future closure and decommissioning costs in respect of the Huaron, Morococha, Shahuindo, La Arena, Alamo Dorado, La Colorada, Dolores, Timmins West, Bell Creek, Manantial Espejo, San Vicente, and Escobal mines, along with our development properties, to be approximately \$296.2 million.

 We have adopted formal policies, procedures, and industry best practices to manage our impacts and contribute to the social and economic development of local communities.
 Our social management framework provides a consistent methodology for measuring and tracking social impacts and sustainability performance across our mines, while offering the flexibility needed to tailor our approach to the circumstances of each operation.
 Our sustainability audits cover human rights, labour, security and social practices.
-The sustainability audit framework is based on the ISO 26000 guidance standard on social responsibility and is regularly updated to reflect international best practice and standards, such as the TSM Aboriginal and Community Outreach Protocol, the United Nations Guiding Principles on Business and Human Right, UNICEF Canada's Child Rights and Security Checklist, the Voluntary Principles on Security and Human Rights, and the International Labour Organisation's Guide for Enterprise Diagnostics.
-During 2020, we conducted a social audit of the Manantial Espejo operation in Argentina, and in 2021 we completed sustainability audits at the San Vicente, Huaron, Morococha, Shahuindo, La Arena, La Colorada and Dolores mines.
+The sustainability audit framework is based on the ISO 26000 guidance standard on social responsibility and is regularly updated to reflect international best practice and standards, such as the TSM Aboriginal and Community Outreach Protocol, the United Nations Guiding Principles on Business and Human Right, UNICEF Canada's Child Rights and Security Checklist, the Voluntary Principles on Security and Human Rights, and the International Labour Organisation's

+Guide for Enterprise Diagnostics.
+During 2021, we conducted sustainability audits at the San Vicente, Huaron, Morococha, Shahuindo, La Arena, La Colorada and Dolores mines and in 2022, we conducted sustainability audits at Manantial Espejo and the Timmins West and Bell Creek mines.
 The key observations and recommendations from the reviews are reported monthly to senior management and quarterly to Pan American's board of directors (the "Board of Directors") and its committees, and summary results are presented annually in our Sustainability Reports.
-In 2021, we established the Communities and Sustainable Development Committee ("CSD Committee") of the Board in order to increase our focus on ESG matters.
+In 2021, we established the Communities and Sustainable Development Committee ("CSD Committee") of the Board of Directors in order to increase our focus on ESG matters.
 Together, the CSD Committee and the Health, Safety, and Environment Committee oversee our ESG strategy.